artefact-group/generator-multi-screen-web/README.md

 In the future there will be more complex communications enabled between devices.

+### Configuring your devices

-How do you configure the devices?
-Add as many as you need via the data/app.js file.
+The app controls as many devices as you need via the data/app.js file.
 The JSON object exported by that module defines the devices and what they do at each step in the script.

 The app is configured with an example script that makes a phone and a tablet page available.
 The phone shows different URLs on steps 1, 2 and 4 of the script.
 The tablet shows different URLs on steps 1 and 2 of the script.